Counterexamples to Kauffman's Conjectures on Slice Knots: Slice knots with nonslice surgery curves

 Since $\eta_1$ and $\eta_2$ are disjoint from $F_0$, a Seifert surface, $F$, for $R_{\eta_1,\eta_2}(K,-K)$ is given by tying the bands of $F_0$ which pass through the disks bounded by $\eta_1$ and $\eta_2$ into $K$ and $-K$.
 Note that this does not introduce any twisting into these bands, so that the Seifert matrix for $R_{\eta_1,\eta_2}(K,-K)$ with respect to the obvious basis of $H_1(F)$ is the same as that for $R$ with respect to $F_0$.
 Moreover the surgery curves on $F$ have the knot types of $a_{\eta_1,\eta_2}(K,-K)$ and $b_{\eta_1,\eta_2}(K,-K)$.
 We can use Corollary~\ref{ArfCor} to compute the Arf invariants of these.
 The linking numbers are given by

 Since $a$ is unknotted and $b$ is the trefoil knot, $\Arf(a)=0$ and $\Arf(b)\neq 0$.
 By Corollary~\ref{ArfCor},

 \end{proof}

 Finally, we show that for most of our slice knots $R_{\eta_1,\eta_2}(K,-K)$, both surgery curves have non-vanishing signature functions.
 This provides a counterexample to the Conjecture~\ref{conj:signature}.
+Throughout we use the normalized signature function obtained from Levine's signature function by re-defining its value at points of discontinuity to be the average of the values on either side.

-As is shown by Litherland in \cite[Theorem 2]{Litherland1979}, the signature invariant behaves very well under satellite operations.
+As is shown by Litherland in \cite[Theorem 2]{Litherland1979}, this signature invariant behaves very well under satellite operations.
 For a knot $K$ and operator $R_\eta$ with $\lnk(R,\eta)=w$ (i.e. a satellite with pattern $R$ and winding number $w$),

 Moreover, $\sigma_{-K}(z) = -\sigma_K(z)$ and $\sigma_K(z^{-1}) = \sigma_K(z)$.
 We use equations ~\eref{signatures} and ~\eref{eqn:linkingnos} to compute the signature function of the surgery curves of the Seifert surface for $R_{\eta_1,\eta_2}(K,-K)$: